-For the thickest BFO film (70~nm), the ferroelectric properties were investigated by standard polarization versus electric field P(E) loops (Fig.~\ref{fig:PEloop}).
+For the 70~nm BFO film, the ferroelectric properties were investigated by standard polarization versus electric field P(E) loops (Fig.~\ref{fig:PEloop}).
 The piezo-response hysteresis loops are shown in Fig.~\ref{fig:piezoLoop}.
-They are position independent and exhibit similar coercive values as non-local P(E) loops, attesting sample homogeneity.
-In a BFO(001) film P$^\mathrm{+}$ and P$^\mathrm{-}$ states are the projections of \texttt{\texttt{<}}111\texttt{>} polarization along [001].
+They are position independent and exhibit similar coercive values as nonlocal P(E) loops, attesting to sample homogeneity.
+In a (001) BFO film P$^\mathrm{+}$ and P$^\mathrm{-}$ states are the projections of $\langle 111 \rangle$ polarization along [001].
 Poling of micron sized domains was performed by applying a d.c.~voltage higher than the coercive voltage (inferred from the piezoresponse loops) on the tip while the bottom electrode was grounded.
-PFM imaging was carried out at an excitation frequency of 4-7~kHz and an a.c.~voltage of 1~V. No morphology change occurred during poling as checked by AFM.
-A Low Energy Electron Microscope (LEEM, Elmitec GmbH) was used to measure the electron kinetic energy of the MEM (reflected electrons)-LEEM (backscattered electrons) transition with a spatial resolution of 30~nm.
-The transition energy (E) is a measure of electrostatic potential just above the sample surface~\cite{cherifi_imaging_2010} and depends on polarization and the screening of polarization-induced surface-charge~\cite{krug_extrinsic_2010}.
-It therefore allows a non-contact estimation of the remanent polarization for tunneling films, otherwise inaccessible to standard electrical methods.
+PFM imaging was carried out at an excitation frequency of 4-7~kHz and an a.c.~voltage of 1~V. No morphology change occurred during poling as checked by Atomic Force Microscopy.
+A low-energy electron microscope (LEEM, Elmitec GmbH) was used to measure the electron kinetic energy of the MEM (reflected electrons)-LEEM (backscattered electrons) transition with a spatial resolution of 30~nm.
+The transition energy is a measure of electrostatic potential just above the sample surface~\cite{cherifi_imaging_2010} and depends on polarization and the screening of polarization-induced surface-charge~\cite{krug_extrinsic_2010}.
+It allows a noncontact estimation of the out-of-plane polarization for tunneling films, otherwise inaccessible to standard electrical methods.
 All experiments were done at least two days after domain writing to ensure that the observed contrast is not due to residual injected charges.